Package Leaflet:information for the patient

 Risk of lactic acidosis

-Ebymect may cause a very rare but serious side effect, called lactic acidosis, especially if your kidneys do not function properly.
-The risk of developing lactic acidosis is also increased with uncontrolled diabetes, severe infections, prolonged fasting or alcohol consumption, dehydration (see more information below), liver problems, and any medical condition in which a part of the body has a reduced oxygen supply (such as acute and severe heart disease).
+Ebymect may cause a very rare but very serious side effect called lactic acidosis, especially if your kidneys are not working properly.
+The risk of developing lactic acidosis is also increased with uncontrolled diabetes, severe infections, prolonged fasting, or alcohol intake, dehydration (see more information below), liver problems, and any medical condition in which a part of your body has a reduced supply of oxygen (such as acute and severe heart disease).

 If any of the above applies to you, consult your doctor for further instructions.

-Stop taking Ebymect for a short period of time if you have a condition that may be associated with dehydration(significant loss of body fluids), such as intense vomiting, diarrhea, fever, exposure to heat, or if you drink less liquid than normal.
+Stop taking Ebymect for a short period if you have a condition that may be associated with dehydration(significant loss of body fluids), such as severe vomiting, diarrhea, fever, heat exposure, or if you drink less fluid than normal.
 Consult your doctor for further instructions.

-Stop taking Ebymect and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that produce lactic acidosis,as this condition can lead to coma.
+Stop taking Ebymect and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that lactic acidosis can cause,as this condition can lead to a coma.

 The symptoms of lactic acidosis include:

-Consult your doctor, pharmacist, or nurse before starting to take Ebymect, and during treatment:
+Consult your doctor, pharmacist, or nurse before you start taking Ebymect and during treatment:

-If any of the above situations apply to you (or you are unsure), speak with your doctor, pharmacist, or nurse before taking this medication.
+If any of the above applies to you (or you are not sure), talk to your doctor, pharmacist, or nurse before taking this medicine.

-Consult your doctor immediately if you experience a combination of symptoms such as pain, tenderness, redness, or inflammation of the genitals or the area between the genitals and the anus, with fever or general discomfort.
-These symptoms may be a sign of a rare but serious, potentially life-threatening infection called fasciitis necrosante del perineo or gangrene of Fournier, which destroys tissue under the skin.
-Gangrene of Fournier should be treated immediately.
+Consult your doctor immediately if you experience a combination of symptoms of pain, pain on palpation, redness, or inflammation of the genitals or the area between the genitals and the anus, with fever or general feeling of being unwell.
+These symptoms could be a sign of a rare but serious, potentially life-threatening infection called necrotizing fasciitis of the perineum or Fournier's gangrene, which destroys tissue under the skin.
+Fournier's gangrene must be treated immediately.

 Surgery

-If you need to undergo major surgery, stop taking Ebymect while the procedure is being performed and for a period of time afterwards.
-Your doctor will decide when to interrupt treatment with Ebymect and when to restart it.
+If you need to undergo major surgery, you should stop taking Ebymect during the procedure and for a period after it.
+Your doctor will decide when you should stop taking Ebymect and when you can restart it.

 Kidney function

-Your kidneys should be checked before starting to take Ebymect.
-During treatment withthis medication, your doctor will check your kidney function once a year or more frequently if you are an older person and/or if your kidney function is worsening.
+Your kidneys should be checked before you start taking Ebymect.
+During treatment with this medicine, your doctor will check your kidney function once a year or more frequently if you are an elderly person and/or if your kidney function is worsening.

-It is essential to regularly check your feet and follow any other foot care advice provided by your healthcare professional.
+It is important that you regularly check your feet and follow any other foot care advice given to you by your healthcare professional.

-Due to howthis medicationworks, your urine will test positive for glucose while you aretaking this medication.
+Due to the way this medicine works, your urine will test positive for glucose while you are taking this medicine.

-If you are an older person, there may be a higher risk of your kidneys functioning poorly and being treated with other medications (see also “Kidney function” above and “Taking Ebymect with other medications” below).
+If you are elderly, there may be a greater risk that your kidneys will not work properly and that you will be treated with other medicines (see also “Kidney function” above and “Taking Ebymect with other medicines” below).

 Children and adolescents

-This medicationis not recommended for children or adolescents under 18years of age, as it has not been studied in these patients.
+This medicine is not recommended for children and adolescents under 18 years of age, as it has not been studied in these patients.

-If you need to be administered an injection of a contrast medium containing iodine, for example, in the context of a radiograph or examination, stop taking Ebymect before the injection or at the time of the injection.
-Your doctor will decide when to interrupt treatment with Ebymect and when to restart it.
+If you need to be given an injection of a contrast medium that contains iodine into your bloodstream, for example, in the context of an X-ray or scan, you should stop taking Ebymect before the injection or at the time of the injection.
+Your doctor will decide when you should stop taking Ebymect and when you can restart it.

-Inform your doctor if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor if you are taking, have recently taken, or might take any other medicines.
 You may need more frequent blood glucose and kidney function tests, or your doctor may need to adjust the dose of Ebymect.
 It is especially important to mention the following:

 Taking Ebymect with alcohol

-Avoid excessive alcohol consumption while taking Ebymect, as this may increase the risk of lactic acidosis (see section “Warnings and precautions”).
+Avoid excessive alcohol intake while taking Ebymect, as this may increase the risk of lactic acidosis (see section “Warnings and precautions”).

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before taking this medication.
-You should stop taking this medication if you become pregnant, as it is not recommended for use during the second and third trimesters of pregnancy (the last six months).
-Consult your doctor about the best way to control blood glucose levels during pregnancy.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+You should stop taking this medicine if you become pregnant, as it is not recommended during the second and third trimesters of pregnancy (the last six months).
+Consult your doctor about the best way to control your blood sugar during pregnancy.

-Consult your doctor if you want to breastfeed or are breastfeeding before taking this medication.
-Do not usethis medicationwhile breastfeeding.
-Metformin passes into breast milk in small amounts.
-It is unknown whether dapagliflozina passes into breast milk.
+Consult your doctor if you want to breastfeed or are breastfeeding before taking this medicine.
+You should not use this medicine during breastfeeding.
+Metformin passes into human breast milk in small amounts.
+It is not known if dapagliflozin passes into breast milk.

 Driving and using machines

-This medication has no or insignificant effect on your ability to drive or use machines.
-Taking it with other medications that lower blood sugar levels, such as insulin or a “sulfonilurea” type medication, may cause very low blood sugar levels (hypoglycemia), which may cause symptoms such as weakness, dizziness, increased sweating, rapid heart rate, visual disturbances, or difficulty concentrating, which may affect your ability to drive or use machines.
+This medicine has no or negligible influence on the ability to drive and use machines.
+Taking it with other medicines that lower the amount of sugar in the blood, such as insulin or a “sulfonylurea” type medicine, may cause very low blood sugar levels (hypoglycemia), which can cause symptoms such as weakness, dizziness, increased sweating, rapid heartbeat, vision disturbances, or difficulty concentrating, which can affect your ability to drive or use machines.
 Do not drive or use tools or machines if you start to feel these symptoms.

 Ebymect contains sodium